RiazCKhan/SR-front-end-test/README.md

 1. structure: the introduction of additional features means the structure would need to be revisited to ensure adequate ‘water falling’ (parent-child).
 2. state management: given an opportunity to converse with peers a clearer state management solution to the customer form can also be found and applied.
 3. modularity: there are segments of my application that are not DRY (repeated code).
 The application can benefit from refactoring.
+4. The handleChange 1-4 could have been consolidated into one HandleChange

 All things considered in a real world application there are most likely additional technologies to take into consideration such as Redux.